redis/jedis/README.md

 Jedis is a WORK IN PROGRESS.

 ## What's still missing?
-- Commands operating on sorted sets
 - Sorting
 - Transactions
 - Publish/Subscribe
 - Persistence control commands
 - Remote server control commands
-- The AUTH, SORT, BLPOP and BRPOP commands
+- The AUTH, SORT, BLPOP, BRPOP, ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE commands

 But stay close because things are going fast and all this will be implemented soon!